OctechSolutions/Aperture/ApertureStage3Report.md

 - Having a **scrum master** that regularly discussed with the group and allocated tasks on a weekly basis, at times, even daily basis allowed for the team to always have **an idea about the next most important task.** At instances where the team was faced with an especially challenging system like the user interaction system with multiple components like creation/deletion of posts, collections etc, the scrum master's breakdown of large tasks into small tasks allocated frequently led to the team being able to divide and conquer it.

-- **Daily scrum sessions/reports** were a constant reminder of just how much had been and were yet to be achieved every week.
-Any scrum tasks not achieved this week would be reallocated next week in addition to other tasks.
-This succeeded at keeping the team on toes and though at variable rates, **weekly scrums ensured that weekly progress was made**.
+- **Daily scrums** were a constant reminder of just how much had been and were yet to be achieved every week.
+Any sprint tasks not achieved this week would be reallocated next week in addition to other tasks.
+This succeeded at keeping the team on toes and though at variable rates, **weekly sprints ensured that weekly progress was made**.

-- Every scrum would culminate in all members testing out functions implemented thus far and then suggesting fixes that would be implemented in the next scrum.
+- Every sprint would culminate in all members reviewing and testing out functions implemented thus far before suggesting fixes/improvements that would be implemented in the next sprint if deemed necessary.
 These **implement > test > fix > implement next** iterations ensured that the team **produced working parts** of the application almost **every week** and it would be **unlikely** that these parts **would need to be changed later** on.
 This approach also meant that we would have a new working feature to show our line manager at nearly every meeting.

 - Opting **React JS** enabled the team to create **components** that could be **reused** and take advantage of **vast libraries and frameworks** that React supports like Material UI, React Bootstrap etc. Due to React being a popular choice amongst application developers, **finding** online **tutorials** and **reading material** on it **was not difficult**.